calmm-js/partial.lenses/README.md

 #### <a name="identity"></a>[`L.identity`](#identity "L.identity :: PIso s s")

-`L.identity` is the identity element of lens composition.
+`L.identity` is the identity element of lens composition and also the identity isomorphism.
 The following equations characterize `L.identity`:

 ```js
       L.get(L.identity, x) = x